aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

 | `kafka_lag_predictor_group_consumed_records_total` | Counter | Represents the total count of records consumed.                                                        |
 | `kafka_lag_predictor_group_lag_predicted_seconds`  | Gauge   | Represents the estimated time lag, in seconds, for a consumer group to catch up to the latest message. |

-For example, you can use these metrics to monitor the average estimated time lag in seconds for a consumer group to consume produced messages.
-You can try this with following PromQL query
+For example, you can monitor the average estimated time lag in seconds for a consumer group to consume produced messages using the following PromQL query:

 ```promql
 `avg by(topic,group)(kafka_lag_predictor_group_lag_predicted_seconds_gauge)`